Real Estate Translation Services for LEP and Foreign Homebuyers

 Virtually all LEP persons have limited English proficiency because either they or their family members are from non-English speaking countries.
 In the U.S., 61% of people born in Latin America, and 46% of people born in Asia are LEP.
 By contrast, 2% of persons born in the U.S. are LEP.

 Those statistics show that Hispanics are currently driving the housing market in this country, and a good number of Spanish-speaking individuals in the U.S. are LEP individuals.
-Accordingly, companies involved in real estate transactions would be wise to accommodate for LEP (particularly Spanish-speaking) individuals.
+Accordingly, companies involved in real estate transactions would be wise to accommodate for LEP (particularly Spanish-speaking) individuals by providing English to Spanish legal translation services.

 Federal and State Government Responses to Help LEP Individuals